DidemIscan/DSI7_CapstoneProject/README.md

 ### Next Steps

 All in all the project was a success.
 Next I am planning to increase the accuracy by changing the method of my predicting missing values.
-I will do the missing value prediction by seperating the data frame into sex, age range, and diseased categories.
-By that the missing values of each column will be compared in its own category, which can predict the missing values more accuractely.
+I will do the missing value prediction by separating the data frame into sex, age range, and diseased categories.
+By that the missing values of each column will be compared in its own category, which can predict the missing values more accurately.

 Additionally if I can collect more data from new subjects I can improve my analysis and predict more specific heart diseases.
-After the disease prediction I can give recommendations for each subject, such as work out, do a diet, see a doctor, take some tests & see the doctor, get medicine, etc. Additionally I can add decsriptions, where subject can understand what these diseases are and how they can proceed in the future.
+After the disease prediction I can give recommendations for each subject, such as work out, do a diet, see a doctor, take some tests & see the doctor, get medicine, etc. Additionally I can add descriptions, where subject can understand what these diseases are and how they can proceed in the future.

 ### Risks